rabbitmq/ra/docs/internals/COMPACTION.md

 * On a timer
 * After phase 1 if needed based on a ratio of live to dead indexes in the compacting section
 * After phase 1 if needed based on disk use / ratio of live data to dead.
+* Explicitly through a new ra API.

 ![segments](compaction2.jpg)

+### Phase 4 compaction (optional)

+At some point the number of live indexes could become completely sparse (no adjacent indexes) and large which is sub optimal memory wise.

+At this point the state machine could implement a "rewrite" command (or we provide one in Ra) to rewrite a subset or all of the indexes at the head of the Ra log to "clump" their indexes better together.

+This is ofc optional and has replication costs but could be a manually triggered maintenance option perhaps.

 ### Ra Server log worker responsibilities